 Press F10 to save the cluster configuration.

-To disable clustering, use the process above, leaving the Cluster Name field blank.
+To disable clustering, follow the process above and at step 4 leave the cluster name field blank.

 Configure an External Microsoft SQL Database